RunKingProgram/HiRRM/README.md

 ####	Downloading HiRRM
 HiRRM can be downloaded https://github.com/YuxinSong-prog/HiRRM.
 It can be installed as a regular R package.
 ####	Installing HiRRM
 HiRRM links to R packages Rcpp, RcppArmadillo, RcppEigen, snow, parallel,data.table, nlme and BEDMatrix.
 These dependencies should be installed before installing HiRRM.
-In addition,**HiRRM requires Hi_RRM file (https://github.com/YuxinSong-prog/HiRRM) under your run directory**.
+In addition, **HiRRM requires Hi_RRM file (downloaded from https://github.com/YuxinSong-prog/HiRRM) under your working directory**.
 Here is an example for installing HiRRM and all its dependencies in an R session(assuming none of the R packages other than the default has been installed):
 ```
 install.packages( c( "Rcpp", "RcppArmadillo", "RcppEigen", "snow", "parallel", "data.table", "nlme" , "BEDMatrix" ), repos = "https://cran.r-project.org/" )
 system( “R CMD install HiRRM_1.0.tgz” )
 ```
 ## 2. Main functions
-At release HiRRM will include two main functions:
+The current version of HiRRM includes two main functions:
 ```
 coefy = Fit_Curve(y,inputorders)
 Hi_RRM(plinkfilename,coefy)
 ```
 #### Arguments
 #### y
-Phenotype should be either saved as a data frame in R, or recorded in a text file that can be read into R as a data frame.
-For example, here we show the header and first 9 rows of the phenotype:
+Phenotype should be either saved as a matrix in R, or recorded in a text file that can be read into R as a matrix.
+Here is an example of the header and first 9 rows for the phenotype:

 |time| trait| id|
 | ---------- | :-----------:  | :-----------: |